CompleteUnityDeveloper2/4_Argon_Assault/README.md

 After watching (learning outcomes)...

 When returning to a project, or switching modes from designer to coder, you should be able to tidy your project, and feel ready to dive back into the code.

+### 22 Triggers & Collisions In Unity ###
+In this video (objectives)...
+1. Attempt to detect collisions with the terrain.
+2. Explore Unity (and Ben's) collision matrix.
+3. Discuss static, rigidbody and kinematic rigidbody colliders.
+4. Use `OnTriggerEnter()` to detect player hitting things.

+After watching (learning outcomes)...
+Determine what sort of colliers to add to in order to raise collision and trigger messages.